geopython/pygeoapi/docs/source/cql.rst

 Providers
 ---------

-As of now the available providers supported for CQL filtering are limited to :ref:`Elasticsearch <Elasticsearch>` &  :ref:`PostgreSQL <PostgreSQL>`..
+As of now the available providers supported for CQL filtering are limited to :ref:`Elasticsearch <Elasticsearch>` & :ref:`PostgreSQL <PostgreSQL>`.

 Limitations
 -----------